-Let’s run this in your diet!
+Let’s run this into your diet!

 A combination of fruits and vegetables is always fruitful

 Fresh fruits and vegetables are natural sources of antioxidants to help manage inflammation.
-Consider raw cabbage, spinach or parsley in your post-run meal, as they all contain the amino acid glutamine—a fuel for immune cells
+Consider raw cabbage, spinach, or parsley in your post-run meal, as they all contain the amino acid glutamine—a fuel for immune cells

-Simple, Easy and Ready- Quinoa
+Simple, Easy, and Ready- Quinoa

-Gluten-free, delicious and packed with 9 grams of complete protein per cup of quinoa once cooked.6 Quinoa only takes 15 minutes to cook, so it’s a great post-run workout staple.
+Gluten-free, delicious, and packed with 9 grams of complete protein per cup of quinoa once cooked.6 Quinoa only takes 15 minutes to cook, so it’s a great post-run workout staple.
 Just be sure to rinse dry quinoa thoroughly before cooking, to remove any bitter taste.

-Almonds, great for the mind and great for the body!
+Almonds are great for the mind and great for the body!

 Runners should eat a small handful of almonds at least three to five times per week.
 Nuts, especially almonds, are an excellent source of vitamin E, an antioxidant that many runners fall short on because there are so few good food sources of it.
 Studies have shown that eating nuts several times per week lowers circulating cholesterol levels, particularly the artery-clogging LDL type, decreasing your risk of heart disease.